alexhkurz/alexhkurz.github.io/high-school.md

 ## Software Engineering

 My interests in software engineering are currently evolving quickly.
-A recent summary I gave to my students in my Algorithm Analysis course is available [here](https://hackmd.io/@alexhkurz/BJXjBaxJC).
+A recent summary I gave to my students in my Algorithm Analysis course is available in my thoughts on [Designing Algorithms for Cooperation](https://hackmd.io/@alexhkurz/BJXjBaxJC) and [Challenges in Software Engineering](https://hackmd.io/@alexhkurz/r1xJEv9fC).
 I am interested in setting up software engineering projects that explore these questions.